glmdgrielson/bus-time/README.md

 ## What is Bus Time?

 Bus Time is divided into four sets of six hours, dubbed "shifts".
-Times are universal, but dependent on the Pacific Standard Time of Canada.
+Times are universal in as far as being the same all over the world, but dependent on the Pacific Standard Time of Canada.

 * Zeta Shift starts at 0:00 (12 AM).
 * Dawn Guard starts at 6:00 (6 AM).